Suryam-Shaurya/Blueberry_Yield_Prediction/README.md

 ## About Project

-This project employs a Machine Learning model to predict the yield of Blueberries given the temperature condition and pollinator density.
+This project employs a Machine Learning model to predict the yield of Blueberries given the temperature condition, pollinator density in that area, and some features of its clone.

 ## Dataset